MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ---
-title: Add copilot to Power Pages site (preview)
+title: Add a copilot to your Power Pages site (preview)
 description: Learn how to add copilot to your Power Pages site for quicker customer support and an improved user experience. ms.topic: how-to ms.date: 04/03/2024